isomerpages/cris-scri/_anah-masterclass-2025-speakers/Dr Troy Puar.md

 <p>He is a recipient of several National Medical Research Council (NMRC)
 awards and is a nationally funded clinician scientist with several studies on patients with primary aldosteronism.
-He is currently leading a nationwide clinical trial, aiming to improve identification of patients with curable forms of hypertension using PET-CT functional imaging.</p>
+He is currently leading a nationwide clinical trial, aiming to improve the identification of patients with curable forms of hypertension using PET-CT functional imaging.</p>
 <p>Dr Puar is also the lead Principal Investigator for the Shimadzu–Changi
 Clinomics Centre (SC3) which utilises state-of-the-art liquid chromatography